adising/Sel/README.md

 # Sel
-Open any entered link in selected browser
+Open any entered link in selected browser.

+Download the webdrivers for each browser in the same folder